 Walk-in Medical Care opened Nov.
 2, 2002

-Our clinics are available in FairOaks VA and Burke, VA.
+Our clinic is available in FairOaks VA

 - Workers Compensation Medical Care